adelolmo/working-hours/README.md

 ```

 ### Account
-To get an overview of your account type `whr account`:
+Use the command `whr account` to get an overview of your account:
 ```
 Total work done: 777:28
 Total working days: 98
 Balance: -01:30
 ```
-`Balance` indicate if you have overtime (positive value), or you miss working time (negative value).
+`Balance` indicates if you have overtime (positive value), or you miss working time (negative value).